KerorinNorthFox/osu-framework-wiki-ja/Development-and-Testing.md

 # Dynamic compilation

-TestCases support a limited dynamic compilation engine.
-This allows for automatic compilation when a `.cs` file is changed, followed by reloading of the TestCase.
+TestScenes support a limited dynamic compilation engine.
+This allows for automatic compilation when a `.cs` file is changed, followed by reloading of the TestScene.
 Keep in mind a few limitations:

 - This only works with editors that do atomic file writes (ie. if using Rider, you need to [turn off safe file writes](https://puu.sh/yr5bk/43a073a194.png)).
-- You must have the TestCase you are interested in currently displayed before making file changes.
+- You must have the TestScene you are interested in currently displayed before making file changes.
-- By default, changes are only tracked in the current TestCase and its target class.
-If you are in `TestCaseGraph`, you will be able to make changes in `TestCaseGraph.cs` and `Graph.cs`.
+- By default, changes are only tracked in the current TestScene and its target class.
+If you are in `TestSceneGraph`, you will be able to make changes in `TestSceneGraph.cs` and `Graph.cs`.

-If you wish to make changes to more classes, for instance if your TestCase is testing multiple tightly coupled classes, please use the `RequiredTypes` property to specify the required classes.
-Note that you can do this in real-time as you are going to be adding the override in the TestCase itself.
+If you wish to make changes to more classes, for instance if your TestScene is testing multiple tightly coupled classes, please use the `RequiredTypes` property to specify the required classes.
+Note that you can do this in real-time as you are going to be adding the override in the TestScene itself.

 ```csharp
 public override IReadOnlyList<Type> RequiredTypes => new[] { typeof(GraphBar), typeof(GraphContainer) };